Run2948/net-core-vue/README.md

 ### 1. Create a new project with react template

-* You can use Visual Studio to create a project with React.js.
+* You can use Visual Studio to create a project with React.js:

 ![](README.assets/step1.1.jpg)

-* Or execute `dotnet new react` command in Command Line Tools.
+* Or execute `dotnet new react` command in Command Line Tools:

 ![](README.assets/step1.2.jpg)